NautilusTrader

 Core components

-crates/model/src/data/registry.rs is the central runtime registry module for custom data in the main process.
-Registration uses atomic DashMap::entry() so that concurrent register_* and ensure_* calls do not race.
+crates/model/src/data/registry.rs holds the process‑wide JSON, Arrow, and Python extraction registries.
+Registration uses atomic DashMap::entry() operations so concurrent register_* and ensure_* calls do not race when claiming an entry.

 • JSON deserializers keyed by type_name.